Thailand’s Famous Floating Market

-Wonderful Wi and I checked out of our Kanchanaburi guesthouse early morning and en route to Suvarnabhumi airport our taxi stopped off at Damnoen Saduak and we enjoyed a long tail boat ride to the vibrant water market.
+Wonderful Wi and I checked out of our Kanchanaburi guesthouse early morning and on our way to Suvarnabhumi airport our taxi stopped off at Damnoen Saduak and we enjoyed a long tail boat ride to the vibrant water market.
 Our total cost which included over three hours of taxi travel and a one hour boat ride was just 2500 baht ( $70 ).
-Be warned because if you appear greener than the murky canal water, tour operators will charge you 1000 baht for a hour long boat ride whereas the fee to less unscrupulous operators is 100 – 300 baht.
+Be warned because if you seem greener than the murky canal water, tour operators will charge you 1000 baht for an hour long-boat ride because the fee to less unscrupulous operators is only 100 – 300 baht.

-Long before the Honda’s and Toyota’s of the motor world spat there fumes into the Land of Smiles air, canals and rivers were the major travel, transportation and trade routes in Thailand.
+Long before the Honda’s and Toyota’s of the motor world spat their fumes into Thailand’s skies, canals and rivers were the major travel, transportation and trade routes in Thailand.
 Paddle boats shipped fruit, vegetables, rice, spices, small livestock and many handcrafted goods to sell on the banks of the small villages and the markets of the spawning towns dotted along the waterways.

 The old wooden houses that still line the banks of the Damnoen Saduak canal look down on a canvas of dank green water and bobbing boats filled with the rich and contrasting colours of their owners wares.

-The market is an artists dream location and a navigators worst nightmare as the boats clash at every port and call.
+The market is an artist’s dream setting and a navigators worst nightmare as the boats clash at every port and call.
 If your boat sank in these waters you’d die of toxic poisoning long before you drowned.
-Shade, tint and hue have enriched the canvas of many an artist portraying the market in its most seductive light, but whatever might lie under the water it is in stark contradiction to the market’s intoxicating allure and a reminder of beauty only being skin deep.
+Shade, tint and hue have enriched many an artist’s canvas portraying the market in its most seductive light, but whatever might lie under the water it is in stark contradiction to the market’s intoxicating allure and a reminder of beauty being only skin deep.

-The market has been operating since 1967.
-In those 42 years of the millions of people who have passed through here there could have been very few who left unimpressed.
-On our boat ride we were never pressurized into buying anything and we were greeted by many smiles.
+The market has operated since 1967 and of the millions of people who have passed through here there could have been very few who have left unimpressed.
+On our boat ride we were never hassled into buying anything and we were greeted in the main by smiles.

-Our boatman did pull over at regular stops that were probably commission points for himself but the world has moved that way since the flower power days of the 60′s.
-The flower power is nowadays clearly evident on the Damnoen Saduak canals and show business is nearer the word.
+Our boatman did pull over at regular stops that were probably commission points for himself but the world has moved that way since the flower power days of the 1960’s.
+Flower power is today clearly evident on the market’s canals alongside colourful fruit and tourist bric-a-brac which these days has a very tight grip on the market stalls.

 First time visitors to the market should remember it starts early morning and finishes around one hour before midday.
 I know Wilai and myself will be making an early morning date with the floating market at least one more time in the years ahead.
 Damnoen Saduak Floating Market is an absolutely wonderful experience.
 I’m just disappointed I couldn’t get the pictures to prove it.